 Apparently the Government has lost touch with people and the day to day struggle & community needs

 NSW Government with the new proposed development for Rhodes East is turning Rhodes into a un-liveable suburb.
 Notwithstanding that the current proposal is unfair and misleading for the current residents in Rhodes West.

 The proposed large numbers of new residents who are going to occupy the new development is way too high and MUST be reduced and the number of dwellings in Rhodes East must be minimised and only low density zoning with NO buildings more than 4 storeys should be allowed which is consistent with the height of the existing buildings in Rhodes which are facing Parramatta River and wentworth Point.

-2- The feasibility study which this proposed plan was based on seems to be out-of-date.
+2- The feasibility study, which this proposed plan relayed on, seems to be out-of-date.

 As of 18 Nov 2018 approx. 4.9% residential existing units in Sydney are vacant and the developer of the new four buildings which are currently under construction is struggling to sell these units.

 As of 18 Oct 2018, Rent prices in some pockets of Sydney have dropped by almost 10 per cent and 9.5% of sale value since July last year and will likely continue to surpass the largest downturn in record.

 As of 18 Oct 2018, a record 43,980 of vacant units advertised for rental – an annual increase of 23.3 per cent – with more than one-fifth of that new stock.